 In case you opted for another breakfast to start the day, you can find some scrumptious sfogliatellas and other sweets in the gallery.
 By then, you will have realized that pastries and sweets are one of Naples' passions.

 9. Cross Via Toledo

 Via Toledo is one of the few straight streets you will find in Naples.
-When you reach it, you'll realize that you've been wandering down snake-like lanes all day.
+When you reach it, you'll realize that you've been wandering along snake-shaped roads all day.
 As such, Via Toledo is the city's shopping street, with buildings of very different styles and stores of all kinds.

 Alex's Traveller Tip